Alice Springs is a remote town in Australia’s Northern Territory, located half way between Adelaide and Darwin in the heart of the red centre.

 For the more energetic visitors there is a 3-4 hour walk via the Ormiston Pound Walk which commences from the information shelter.
 There is also a 5 minute walk and a 20 minute walk.

-Whilst it is possible to do one of the several Uluru tours from Alice Springs in a day, given it take 6.5 hours each way, I highly recommend that unless you absolutely do not have the time that you spend at least 1 night near Uluru.
+Whilst it is possible to do one of the several Uluru tours from Alice Springs in a day, given it takes 6.5 hours each way, I highly recommend that unless you absolutely do not have the time that you spend at least 1 night near Uluru.

 I recommend you drive yourself or take a transfer (or click here for discount rates online) from Alice Springs to Ayers Rock (its previous name before it became better known by its aboriginal name of Uluru), as early as you can.
 Spend the afternoon exploring the base of Uluru and then in the evening check out Uluru as the sunsets.